Har15Zamir/Virtual-Piano/README.md

 # Virtual Piano

-A simple console-based piano in C where users can play basic songs.
+A simple console-based piano in C where users can select a song and learn how to play it using a beep function.

 ## Features
 - Play individual notes